mitchellbpowell/website/p/odds-and-ends.md

 use in English.
 See, for example, the title of Lulu Miller's _Why Fish Don't Exist_.

+# Darwin, Charles

+Everybody knows about Charles Darwin, and I'm not here to defend his theories.
+The case for evolution is made ably by Jerry Coyne in _Why Evolution is True_, and I'd direct anyone curious to read it.
+There'll be no relitigating a dead controversy here.

+What is sometimes not appreciated is that Darwin's theory of natural selection is an outgrowth of Thomas Malthus's theories on the principles of population growth.
+Thomas Malthus observed that because populations, both human and animal, tend to grow exponentially when unchecked, they will grow until they bump up against resource limits strict enough to make survival difficult.
+Once limits are in play and survival is difficult, some survive and produce offspring, while others do not.
+Here it is that Darwin had his crucial insight.
+If the survivors vary from those who perish in certain traits, and if those traits are heritable, then over time the frequency of these more "fit" traits -- traits suitable to the task of surviving -- will increase throughout a given population.

+This provided a mechanism for a population to become better adapted to an environmental niche over time.
+The mathematics of inheritance would not be worked out by the broader scientific community (despite the forgotten work of Mendel) until the early twentieth century, and the DNA molecule itself wouldn't give up its basic structure in the 1950's.
+The project of recording the human genetic sequence wouldn't be complete until 2003.
+But back in 1859, when _The Origin of Species_ was published, the basic implication of Malthus's work was clear.
+And it was the much-maligned Malthus who got the ball rolling in 1798 with his _Essay_.

 # Dennett, Daniel

 Daniel Dennett is one of the more interesting philosophers alive today.
 You